-In 2021, GWG intends to award at least one grant in each of our five focus areas: The Arts, Education, Environment, Health, and Human Services.
+In 2024, GWG intends to award at least one grant in each of our five focus areas: Arts, Education, Environment, Health, and Human Services.
 The top-ranked grant request in each of the five focus areas will be awarded, but we will not attempt to fund each category equally.
 The remainder of the funds will be distributed to organizations, based on GWG members’ votes, without regard to focus.
-For 2021, all grants will be in the amount of $50,000 for a one-year term.
+For 2024, all grant awards will range from $50,000 to $100,000 and be for either a one-year or two-year period.

-The grants pooled fund is comprised of annual contributions of $1,000 from each member of Greenville Women Giving and any additional donations designated for this purpose.
+The grants pool is comprised of annual contributions of $1,000 from each member of Greenville Women Giving and any additional donations designated for this purpose.
 All monies contributed to the fund will be awarded at the Spring Annual Meeting.

 The Grants Review Committee determines which organizations are to receive further consideration in the form of a site visit between GRC members and organization representatives.
 Site visits typically take place from mid-January to early February.
 Applicants are expected to meet with GRC Members in a timely fashion.

 The Grants Review Committee selects a slate of proposals to be placed on the ballot presented to the membership for their vote.